IABTechLab/uid2docs/docs/guides/operator-guide-azure-enclave.md

 ## Upgrading

-When a new version of UID2 Azure Confidential Container is released, private operators receive an email notification of the update, with a new release link.
+When a new version of UID2 Azure Confidential Containers is released, private operators receive an email notification of the update, with a new release link.
 There is a window of time for upgrade, after which the older version is deactivated and is no longer supported.

 To upgrade, complete the following steps: